pymeasure/pymeasure/docs/dev/adding_instruments.rst

         """Control the voltage in Volts (float)."""
     )

-You will notice that we use the `Python string format`_ :code:`%g` to pass through the floating point.
+You will notice that we use the `Python string format`_ :code:`%g` to format passed-through values as floating point.

 .. _Python string format: https://docs.python.org/3/library/string.html#format-specification-mini-language

-We can use this property to set the voltage to 100 mV, which will execute the command and then request the current voltage.
+We can use this property to set the voltage to 100 mV, which will sends the appropriate command and then requests the current voltage.

 .. doctest::

     >>> extreme = Extreme5000("GPIB::1")
-    >>> extreme.voltage = 0.1        # Executes ":VOLT 0.1"
+    >>> extreme.voltage = 0.1        # Sends ":VOLT 0.1"
-    >>> extreme.voltage              # Reads ":VOLT?"
+    >>> extreme.voltage              # Sends ":VOLT?" to query for the current value 0.1
-    0.1

 Finally, the :func:`Instrument.setting <pymeasure.instruments.Instrument.setting>` function can only set, but not read values.

 Using the :func:`Instrument.control <pymeasure.instruments.Instrument.control>`, :func:`Instrument.measurement <pymeasure.instruments.Instrument.measurement>` and :func:`Instrument.control <pymeasure.instruments.Instrument.control>` functions, you can create a number of properties for basic measurements and controls.

+.. _docstrings:

+Docstrings
+**********
+Descriptive and specific docstrings for your properties and methods are important for your users to quickly glean important information about a property.
+It is advisable to follow the `PEP257 <https://peps.python.org/pep-0257/>`_ docstring guidelines.

+* Use triple-quoted strings (:code:`"""`) to delimit docstrings.
+* One short summary line in imperative voice, with a period at the end.
+* Optionally, after a blank line, include more detailed information.
+* For functions and methods, you can add documentation on their parameters using the `Sphinx docstring format <https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html#the-sphinx-docstring-format>`__.

+Specific to our properties, start them with "Control", "Measure" or "Set" to indicate the kind of property (this information is not visible after import).
+In addition, it is useful to add type and information about :ref:`validators` (if applicable) at the end of the summary line, see the docstrings shown in examples throughout this page.

+The docstring is for information that is relevant for *using* a property/method.
+Therefore, do *not* add information about internal/hidden details, like the format of commands exchanged with the device.

+Using multiple values
+*********************
+Seldomly, you might need to send/receive multiple values in one command.
-The :func:`Instrument.control <pymeasure.instruments.Instrument.control>` function can be used with multiple values at once, passed as a tuple.
+The :func:`Instrument.control <pymeasure.instruments.Instrument.control>` function can be used with multiple values at one time, passed as a tuple.
 Say, we may set voltages and frequencies in our "Extreme 5000", and the the commands for this are :code:`:VOLTFREQ?` and :code:`:VOLTFREQ <float>,<float>`, we could use the following property:

 .. testcode::